filintod/workflow-composer-test-1/README.md

-# employee_onboarding_workflow
+# invoice_approval_workflow

-### Handles the parallel preparation of equipment and paperwork for new employee onboarding.
+### Handles the approval process for invoices based on amount thresholds.

 ---